Architects: Studio Kuadra

 Surprising and innovative outside, intimate and welcoming inside.

 Although made up mainly of young people, the Kuadra studio of architects knows how to obtain the very best from the materials they use with rigor and finesse.
-Glass, metal and stainless are all combined in a clever alchemy that highlights consistency, form, quality and singularity, while never neglecting composition, which remains precise and clean.
+Glass, metal and stainless steel are all combined in a clever alchemy that highlights consistency, form, quality and singularity, while never neglecting composition, which remains precise and clean.

 The best way to fulfill the needs of the future customers and employees are constantly taken into consideration during the process of the project.